teragonaudio/Website/developers.md

 --------------------------------------

 So you've got a great idea for a piece of audio software and don't know where to start?
-Our developer guides will set you on the right path.
+Check out these guides:

 <ul class="posts">
   {% for post in site.tags.Intro %}